Automatic Allow Rule Generation

 2. Once there, enter the command: sudo nc -l 8080

-Note: you may have to Ctrl+ C to get back to an active prompt.
+Note: you may have to Ctrl+ C to return to an active prompt.

 2. Modify alert generation: